 Using an Online Shipping Platform

 Using online shipping platforms like UPS is another way of reducing eCommerce shipping costs.
-The retail prices you pay at a post office may significantly differ from the commercial base rates you pay through an online shipping software.
+The retail prices you pay at a post office may significantly differ from the commercial base rates you pay through online shipping software.
 The software saves you time, allowing you can focus on other areas of your business that may need more attention.
 If you are shipping several packages in a week, you can offset the shipping software cost through the money you save on postal fees.
-You can also get priority mail delivery confirmation, free pick up services and shipping supplies when you use online shipping.
+You can also get priority mail delivery confirmation, free pick-up services, and shipping supplies when you use online shipping.

 Using Packaging Provided by A Carrier